mrmitc01/ThreadSafeAbstractions/README.txt

 ThreadSafeAbstractions

-The goal of this project is to implement a thread-safe, unbounded priority queue and to
+The goal of this project is to implement a thread-safe, unbounded priority queue and to build a thread pool using the priority queue implementation.

 The purposes of each of the following files are stated below: